arturr0/mymovies/README.md

 ## Features
 - **User Authentication**: Secure login and registration using **JWT** and **bcrypt** for password hashing.
 - **Movie & People Ranking**: Users can vote and rank movies, actors, and directors.
-- **Posts stored in database**: All posts are stored in a PostgreSQL database.
 - **Real-time Updates**: Utilizes **Server-Sent Events (SSE)** to push live updates to clients.
 - **RESTful API**: Provides structured API endpoints for managing movies, rankings, and users.
 - **Movie Data from TMDB**: Movies and related data are sourced from [The Movie Database (TMDB)](https://www.themoviedb.org/).